10 minutes Reading time

 20 pages Length

-This Office Furniture Market Report looks at retailer wins and losses for the year.
+This Office Furniture Market Report looks at the wins and losses of office furniture brand websites for the year.

 We can only showcase the top retailers in this report, otherwise, it would be far too long.
 But, if you don’t see yourself featured, fear not.
 Our data is sourced from the entire industry meaning we’ll have your metrics neatly stored away somewhere.
 Just ask and we’ll dig them out for you.

-The report is great at giving an overall view of the market and helping you to see where you fit within the rest of the Office Fittings retailers.
+The report is great at giving an overall view of the office furniture market and helping you to see where you fit within the rest of the retail brands.
 However, the following post does a deeper dive into the market, discussing who is doing well and why.
 We’ve pulled out examples of content, keyword wins and social media heroes to give you the best insight into this sector’s winners.

-Use the report along with this post to get the best view of the Office Fittings market.
+Use our furniture report along with this post you’re reading to get the best view of the industry.